 Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and they relate to income taxes levied by the same tax authority on the same taxable entity, or on different tax entities, but they intend to settle current tax liabilities and assets on a net basis or their tax assets and liabilities will be realized simultaneously.

-l) Recognition of Dividend Income and Interest income
+k) Recognition of Interest income

 Interest income or expense is recognized using the effective interest method ('EIR').